-Let’s say you’re running ServiceNow in your organisation and you have been set the challenge of creating a functional connection between ServiceNow and a number of smaller applications.
-You’ve done a bit of Googling and looked at a few bits of ServiceNow documentation, and you’ve come across eBonding as possible solution.
+Let’s say you’re running ServiceNow in your organization and have been given the challenge of creating a functional connection between ServiceNow and a number of smaller applications.
+You’ve done some Googling and looked at a few pieces of ServiceNow documentation, and you’ve come across eBonding as possible solution.

 Alternatively, perhaps you have a Managed Service Provider who is eager to connect up your respective Service Desk/ITSM tools.
 And eBonding has been put forward as the integration solution for making your two tools talk to each other.